 The Confederation established the NCCS in the autumn of 2015 on the recommendation of the World Meteorological Organisation’s Global Framework for Climate Services (GFCS).
 The GFCS calls for national coordination and innovation mechanisms to be set up for the development and provision of climate services.
-The NCCS currently comprises eight members.
+The NCCS currently comprises nine members.

 The following organs make up the NCCS organisation: